OSGeo/OSGeoLive-doc/en/quickstart/rasdaman_quickstart.rst

 Exploring the 1-D to 4-D examples
 ================================================================================

-    * Go to the EarthLook `Earthlook <http://localhost:8080/earthlook/index.php>`_ demo to explore various demo data sets.
-The small ones are part of OSGeo-Live, those utilizing larger sets forward directly to the `Earthlook site <http://kahlua.eecs.jacobs-university.de/~earthlook/demos/index.php>`_ .
+    * You can access the local rasdaman `demonstrator <http://localhost:8080/rasdaman-demo/index-osgeolive.php>`_ to explore various demo data sets.
+The small ones are part of OSGeo-Live, those utilizing larger sets forward directly to the `Earthlook site <http://kahlua.eecs.jacobs-university.de/~earthlook/index-osgeolive.php>`_ .

 Running queries locally
 ================================================================================